David Gold (businessman)

-David Gold (9 September 1936 – 4 January 2023) was a British businessman.
+David Gold (9 September 1936 – 4 January 2023) was a British businessman who owned Gold Star Publications and Sport Newspapers.
 He was the chairman of Birmingham City Football Club until 2009.
 From 2010 to his death in 2023, he was the joint chairman of West Ham United.

 Early life

-Gold was born in Stepney and brought up in East London at 442 Green Street near to West Ham's Boleyn Ground.
+Gold was born in Stepney and brought up in east London at 442 Green Street near to West Ham's Boleyn Ground.
 He played youth team football for West Ham and was offered forms to sign as an apprentice professional for the first team, which his father refused to counter sign.
 His father, Godfrey, was an East End criminal, known locally as 'Goldy', who spent time in prison during Gold's early years.
-His father was Jewish, whereas his mother was a Christian.
+His father was Jewish and his mother was Christian.

 Business career

 Gold owned Gold Group International (GGI), the parent company of the retailer Ann Summers and lingerie chain Knickerbox.
 GGI was jointly owned by Gold and his brother Ralph, until he bought out Ralph's share in 2008.

 Gold co-owned (with brother Ralph) adult magazine company Gold Star Publications (GSP), including printing and distribution businesses, and a stable of titles including pornographic magazines Rustler and Raider.
 He and his brother sold their interests in November 2006.
 In 2007, the brothers also sold their share in Sport Newspapers, following falling sales and profits.

 Gold owned corporate air service Gold Air International until he sold it in 2006 for £4.4 million to Air Partner.